githubEdit

 5. Pirate

-This problem is similar to Ex5 Q6
+This problem is similar to Ex5 Q6arrow-up-right

 1. For Captains, we notice that the captains are all in the diagonal of the 2-D matrix whose value is not -1 (Suppose I initialise all the elements to -1)